RedBearLab/RBL_CC3200/README.md

 Now you can develop the RedBearLab CC3200 firmware using Energia IDE.
 Enjoy it!

-## Known Issues (fixed in Energia version 0101E0016 already)

-Since we are using MK20 as the interface chip, there are some issues and will be fixed soon.

-1. Version 0101E0015 of Energia will show some error messages after uploading sketches, however, the sketches should be actually uploaded to the CC3200 correctly.

-2. Version 0101E0015 of Energia, after uploading sketch, you need to press the reset button to run.
-This has been fixed by updating the MK20 interface firmware.

 ## Updating MK20 Interface Firmware

 The MK20 firmware provides USB CDC to the system to download sketch to the CC3200.